Said-Meza/React_REST-Countries-API-with-color-theme-/README.md

-#first version
+# first version
+    -- no working form
     -- no working dark mode
     -- no working infiniti scroll
     -- no working more about country
-    -- no working form
+    -- no working loading

-#second version
+# second version
     -- no working dark mode
     -- no working infiniti scroll
     -- no working more about country
+    -- no working loading

+# third version
+    -- no working dark mode
+    -- no working infiniti scroll
+    -- no working loading

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.